Continuation and Promotion

 A winter session average of ≥60% based on all courses attempted from September to April is required to continue in the program at all year levels.
 This is a weighted average calculated from your final course grades and their corresponding course credit values; it will include any failed courses.
 If you participate in a study abroad and exchange program during the winter session, grades earned on exchange will be included in the calculation.

-If your winter session average falls below 60%, you will be considered to have failed the year and will be required to discontinue your studies at UBC for a period of at least one year.
-Decimals are not rounded (i.e., a winter session average of 59.9% would be a failed year).
+If your winter session average falls below 60%, you will be considered to have failed the year and will be required to pause your studies at UBC for a period of at least one year.
+Averages are not rounded up (i.e. a winter session average of 59.9% would be a failed year).
 Courses taken during the summer session (May to August) are not included in the winter session average.

 Promotion requirements

-BCom program requirements have changed in recent years, so when reviewing your promotion requirements, take careful note of when and at what year level you entered the program so that you're referring to the requirements that apply to you.
+Some BCom program requirements changed in recent years.
+Take careful note of which calendar year and which year level you entered the program so that you’re referring to the requirements that apply to you.
+Additionally, new BCom promotion requirements at all year levels take effect in 2024 to facilitate the implementation of Workday Student.

 • Entry in 2022W and onwards